amalgamet/vite-electron-builder/README.md

 ### Build web resources

-Packages `main` and `preload` are built in [library mode](https://vitejs.dev/guide/build.html#library-mode) as it is a simple javascript. `renderer` package build as regular web app.
+The `main` and `preload` modules are built in [library mode](https://vitejs.dev/guide/build.html#library-mode) they are simple Node.js-based, well, libraries.
+The `renderer` module is built as full-fledged web app.

-The build of web resources is performed in the [`scripts/build.js`](scripts/build.js).
-Its analogue is a sequential call to `vite build` for each package.
+Building production web resources is handled by [`scripts/build.js`](scripts/build.js), which calls `vite build` sequentially for each package.

 ### Compile App

-Next step is run packaging and compilation a ready for distribution Electron app for macOS, Windows and Linux with "auto update" support out of the box.
+[electron-builder] will package and compile a distribution for your desired target platforms (macOS, Windows, and Linux).
+Auto-update support is included out-of-the-box.

 To do this, using the [electron-builder]:

-- In npm script `compile`: This script is configured to compile the application as quickly as possible.
+- `npm run compile`: This script is configured to compile the application as quickly as possible.
 It is not ready for distribution, is compiled only for the current platform and is used for debugging.
 - In GitHub Action: The application is compiled for any platform and ready-to-distribute files are automatically added to the draft GitHub release.